wishwisdom/corda-docs-portal/content/en/platform/corda/4.8/enterprise/notary/machine-migration.md

 * Stop the service on the notary worker you are going to migrate.
 Other notary worker nodes are still able to handle requests.
 No service downtime is expected.
-* Copy the certificates directory, configuration files and Corda JAR file to the new machine.
+* Copy the certificates directory, configuration files and Corda `.jar` file to the new machine.
 * Update the P2P address configuration in the config file on the new machine if required.
 * Start the notary worker on the new machine.
 * Check the logs and monitoring service to see if the notary worker node started as expected and is successfully handling notarisation requests.